grokthis/ucisc/docs/11_The_Path_Not_Taken.md

 of the image separately.
 Each portion can be executed on a separate processor core since fundamentally the logic is the same if you do it on a single core or multiple cores: copy part of the data to the local CPU, process it, copy out out.

-#### Uncomplicated Operating System

-Operating System kernels are a nightmare.
-I still remember taking my operating systems class in college where I got the first taste of how complicated it was to properly handle interrupts.
-What happens if you get interrupted while in the middle of the interrupt?
-How do you call priviledged code and have the processor constantly switch into priviledged execution mode?
-It's a nightmare to get right even in the simplest cases.

-uCISC aims to make an OS as simple and understandable as possible.
-This means we want to avoid at least:

-*privileged/non-priviledged divide* - Some of this is inevitable if the system ever wants to run untrusted software.
-However, uCISC should minimize the boundary and eliminate as much context switching as possible.

-*interrupts* - Interrupt handling is nightmarishly complicated to get right:
- - Which processor/core should handle it
- - It's stopping process execution mid-stream and must carefully preserve state
- - It has to turn off interrupts while handling them to avoid interrupting itself
- - Interrupts can get lost if the processor is ignoring them
- - You need to handle interrupt starvation

-*complicated device communication* - there are lots of various protocols for moving data between the processor and other devices.
-The hardware is broad and varied depending on performance, power, reliability and complexity.
-We need the same instruction set to scale between I/O pins on a microcontroller and potentially multi-lane PCIe communication across multiple device boards.

-#### Security

-While there is no all-encompasing solution, uCISC aims to design away as many security flaws as possible.
-Admittedly, I'm not very experienced in desigining processor security paradigms, but it seems that there are a few categories of things to attempt to limit exposure to:

-* Timing attacks:
-  * All instructions must execute in constant time except for paging operations
-  * No caching is allowed unless cache misses are executed in constant time
-  * All memory access is local, uncontended and CPU specific.

-* Process isolation:
-  * The process can't access memory on other processes since all memory is local.
-  * Shared memory access via paging, which is secured against cross processes and can only be referenced a page at a time (512 bytes).

-* Memory safety:
-  * Only a single thread can be running on a give core at a given moment
-  * It has full access to the memory, and no access to other core's memory
-  * Bits can't change unless you changed them
-  * Data is copied (with optional locks) from main memory so you are forced to use a functional style of programming between threads.
-  * Each 4k block of memory can be flagged as code or data, the process can't write to code blocks.

-Some security concerns I'm still looking into:

-* It would be nice to eliminate stack based attacks and prevent functions from overwriting stack data they aren't supposed to.
-* Memory page probing.
-Since no virtualization of the memory space is allowed it means rogue code can probe the memory space and infer things about the system based on what it can/cannot access.
-This could be likely used to fingerprint a system or worse, identify programs that are running by memory behaviors.
-* What, if any, machine virtualization should be supported?
-Is there a way to unify some VM and/or process virtualization mechanics that would be intuitive and support hardware level sandboxing of processes?

 #### Continue Reading